 Patrick is holding court on the back patio.
 A seated Trout, who is reluctantly in attendance and working on the Sunday crossword, is not even sure if the back patio should be open.
 The cafeteria is closed, and the septuagenarian Ms. Ellen, who earlier taught seated yoga in the Group Room, had reminded Patrick that the back patio is available during eating hours only.

 She also reminded Patrick to wear a shirt, as there is a dress code.
 Ms. Ellen, though is retiring in two days, and her day in-day out seated cow-cat doesn’t exactly manufacture authority.
 Nor do the fact of orthopedic shoes during Vinyasa.

 Patrick had been sunning himself earlier, and journaling, out by the asphalt walking path, near the fenced-in pool, which was for who knew what patients.
 The schizophrenics had the Ping-Pong table in the South Wing; the pool seemed to be for the pool guy only, who fished out the water bugs with a skimmer at 10a.m. daily.
 The pool was otherwise a failed Hockney painting, bottom-murky.

 “Trout—you gotta hear this.”
-And Patrick was busy punching up texts on his phone.
+And Patrick is busy punching up texts on his phone.

 “How’d you get that phone in here?”
-Trout asked.
+Trout asks.
 “Never mind.”
 Patrick was not the itinerant rule-follower.
 Trout shakes his head.
 Patrick is practically manic.

 Trout is stuck on 47 down.